Electrostat-Lab/Cross-platform-template/README.md

 A Demo showing how to create a cross platform game on Android & Desktop using JMonkeyEngine.

+# Modules :

+1) Game module `:game` : holds `build.gradle` dependencies for the game code & should hold your code.

+2) Desktop module `:desktop` : holds `build.gradle` for desktop dependencies & implements the `:game` module, this module can hold the desktop gui.

+3) Android module `:app` : holds `build.gradle` for the android dependencies & implements the `:game` module, this module can hold android dependent gui.

 # Features :

 1) Gradle.